My History

 Montana Attorney-at-law, gone back to country roots.

 With the intention of heading to law school, I graduated from Montana State University in Bozeman with a BS in Psychology, and a minor in English Literature.
-I returned to the area where I grew up and attended the Appalachian School of Law, completing my law degree where I could be close to family.
+I returned to the area where I grew up and attended the Appalachian School of Law in Grundy, Virginia, completing my law degree where I could be close to family.

 –Marta Farmer